Some keep arguing that UML is overly complex. They keep looking for “simpler” solutions.

 But we never need all the details covered by UML in a single project.
 You’ll usually end up using only four or five diagram types.

-You create use case diagrams to allow non-technical people understand how you imagine the system.
+You create use case diagrams to allow non-technical people to understand how you imagine the system.

 Then, you identify the main entities and the relationships between them.
 These are your class diagrams.